bob-ros2/dindbox/web_app/README.md

 # Docker API Client

-A modern, responsive web-based UI for interacting with a Docker API server.
+A responsive web-based UI for interacting with a Docker API server.
 This application allows users to easily manage Docker containers, images, networks, and volumes by selecting API services from a grouped dropdown, providing the necessary parameters, and viewing the JSON response with syntax highlighting.

 ## Features